vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 **Workaround:**

 - OCSP revocation validation will no longer function and should be disabled.
 CRL revocation validation can be utilized instead to provide certificate revocation validation.

+### [VCSA-70-000077] Some Smart Card certificates may not be displayed to select on logon

+Related issue: None

+Newer DOD CAs may issue certificates that are not shown when attempting to login to vCenter.

+**Workaround:**

+- Add the new certificate chain to the vCenter trust store as normal.
+Disable FIPS mode on vCenter and confirm the certificates are now presented.
+Re-enable FIPS mode on vCenter and the new certificates should still be presented and able to be used for logon.

 ### [VCSA-70-000285] Other default roles have cryptographic permissions